-PCP-116, Lab Skills 1, will be delivered in the classroom setting using an interactive, student-centered blend of skills demonstration, lecture, group discussion and skills practice.
-In Lab Skills 1, we will introduce students to the essential paramedic skills that will be practiced and honed during lab time.
+PCP-116 Lab Skills I will be delivered in the classroom setting using an interactive, student-centered blend of skills demonstration, lecture, group discussion and skills practice.
+In Lab Skills I, we will introduce students to the essential paramedic skills that will be practiced and honed during lab time.

-Specific topics include: Rapid trauma survey, detailed physical exam, patient handling, airway maneuvers & basic adjuncts, respiratory diagnostics, oxygenation and ventilation skills, foreign body airway obstruction, laryngoscopy & Magill forceps, suctioning the airway, capnography, advanced airway insertion, extubation, enteral & parenteral medication administration, drawing up medication from an ampule and vial, intravenous cannulation, and fluid administration
+Specific topics include vital acquisition, patient handling, airway maneuvers & basic adjuncts, suctioning the airway, capnography, advanced airway insertion, extubation, respiratory diagnostics, capnography, oxygenation and ventilation skills, physical examinations, 3-lead and 12-lead acquisition, enteral and parenteral medication administration, drawing up medication from an ampule and vial, intravenous cannulation, and fluid administration.